Shallow relic gravitational wave spectrum with acoustic peak: Approaches to computing the gravitational wave spectrum

 The evaluation of the GW energy spectrum requires determining $U_T(k,\eta_1,\eta_2)$ resulting from colliding sound waves generated by a phase transition in the early universe.
 The stress tensor for the fluid is given by

 where $w = \rho + p$ is the enthalpy density consisting of the energy density $\rho$ and the pressure of the fluid $p$.
 Here, $u_i$ and $\gamma=(1-\uu^2)^{-1/2}$ are the components of the fluid 3-velocity and Lorentz factor, respectively.
 The sound shell model of ref.~\cite{Hindmarsh_2019} assumes that the expanding shells of pressurized plasma surrounding bubbles of the new phase continue to propagate after the phase transition is completed, each of them acting as an initial condition for a sound wave.

 The velocity field generated by a phase transition involving a large number of expanding bubbles is then at each point a collection of sound waves resulting from many of these sound shells.
-This can be treated as a Gaussian random field.
-Therefore, in calculating $U_T(k,\eta_1,\eta_2)$ for a non-relativistic fluid using the standard method of expanding the resulting connected four-point correlator using the Wick expansion, any non-Gaussianities are assumed to be small and to give negligible contributions.
+The velocity can then be treated as a Gaussian random field.
+Therefore, in calculating $U_T(k,\eta_1,\eta_2)$ for a non-relativistic fluid using the standard method of expanding the resulting connected four-point correlator using the Wick expansion, any non-Gaussianities are thus ignored.
 The four-point correlator then reduces to a sum containing products of two-point velocity correlators.
 The velocity correlator is assumed to be curl-free, like the flow around a single bubble, and to satisfy the linearized wave equation.
 In Fourier space, it then takes the form

 where (adopting conventions of non-relativistic fluid dynamics) $\EK(q)$ is the kinetic spectrum per {\em linear} wave number interval, $\omega=\cs q$ is the angular frequency, and $\cs=1/\sqrt{3}$ is the sound speed in the plasma, assumed ultrarelativistic.
 The kinetic spectrum obeys $\int \EK dq = \bra{\uu^2}_V/2$, where $\bra{\,}_V$ represents a volume average.
 We write the kinetic spectrum per logarithmic wave number explicitly as $q\EK(q)$.